Live

 Bilateral cooperation

 Germany has entered into bilateral agreements with eight neighbouring countries (Belgium, Denmark, France, the Netherlands, Austria, Poland, Switzerland and the Czech Republic) on the exchange of information regarding nuclear installations located in border regions.
 Regular and extensive contacts are cultivated between Germany and Belgium, France, the Netherlands, Austria, Switzerland and the Czech Republic.
 Joint commissions and nuclear expert groups have been set up with these countries.
-Annual consultations are held to discuss issues of nuclear safety, emergency preparedness, radiation protection and the management of radioactive waste.
-Additional working groups on nuclear safety and radiation protection have been set up in the context of cooperation with France, the Netherlands and Switzerland.
+Annual consultations are held to discuss issues of nuclear safety, emergency preparedness and radiation protection.
+Additional working groups on nuclear safety and radiation protection respectively have been set up in the context of cooperation with France, the Netherlands and Switzerland.
 In these working groups, information on nuclear installations close to borders is exchanged with a particular focus on the following subjects:

 In addition to the cooperation with neighbouring countries, more than 50 agreements exist with other states.
 However, the establishment of a commission is not necessarily required.
 Bilateral memoranda of understanding on the exchange of information were, for example, arranged with Japan and Korea, and an agreement on the exchange of information exists with China.